 Uncoincidentally, Adobe Stock offers subscription plans of similar size and price.
 You can choose between monthly plans of 3, 40, 350, or 750 assets (downloads) per month, or annual plans of 10, 40, 350, or 750 assets per month.

-Alternatively, you can purchase photos on-demand at Shutterstock and Adobe Stock.
-In general, this option is a lot more expensive than subscription plans, but it offers more flexibility and requires no commitment.
-Moreover, Enhanced or Extended licenses can only be bought on-demand, with cash or credits, that is.
+Generally, this option is a lot more expensive than subscription plans, but it offers more flexibility and requires no commitment, whatsoever.
+What is more, Enhanced or Extended licenses can only be bought on-demand, with either cash or credits.

 |Pack size||Standard license||Enhanced License|